HEALTHCARE

 Would such a plan be economically feasible?

-It should be noted that we spend almost twice as much per person on healthcare than our peer countries but have statistically the worst healthcare outcomes.
+As of January 2024, the Buehler Center report was available on the internet as a preprint but had not been peer reviewed or published.
+However, it should be noted that we do spend almost twice as much per person on healthcare than our peer countries but have statistically the worst healthcare outcomes.
 Almost all our peer countries have some form of universal healthcare coverage.